Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/README.md

 If you're not on chrome, then you can check out [other userscript managers for your browser](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu#userscript-managers)

+## About
+TusDino was created by Lapide, and designed make the game more fun.
+It's just fun project that I work on when I have free time or out of school.
+I created this since I was bored and was looking for something to do for a few days!

+You can [**report an issue**](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/issues/new) or [**upload your own version**](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/pulls).
+If you have any question please ask in the [Discord](https://discord.gg/6eaDrx5J9s)!

 ## Installation Insructions
 - Get [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), or any UserScript manager, but TamperMonkey is recommended.
 If you're not on chrome, then you can search for other userscript managers for your browser.
 - Download the script from [Github](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/raw/main/tusdino.user.js) or [Greasyfork](https://greasyfork.org/en/scripts/457594).